krivanpeter/riddle-me-this/README.md

     Git/GitHub
         Use Git for version control.

+##Testing

+Automated tests was not written but all of the elements of the page has been tested manually on:
+* Mozilla Firefox
+* Internet Explorer
+* Google Chrome

+Scenerios:
+1. Username form:
+    1. Try to submit the empty form, an error message about the required field appears
+    2. Try to submit an existing username, an error message appears
+    3. Try to submit the form with valid input and you will be forwarded to the first riddle
+2. Answer form:
+    1. Try to submit the empty form, an error message about the required field appears
+    2. Try to submit a worng answer, you stay at the same riddle and text with wrong answer appears
+    3. Try to submit the form with good answer and you will be forwarded to the next riddle
+    4. If there is no more riddle you will get your score and can go to ,,Leaderboard"
+3. Leaderboard:
+    1. If there was no player before, you see a text says ,,You can be the first"
+    2. If there was player before, you see a table shows them and their scores

 ## Deployment

 This project was created on [C9.IO](https://c9.io/) and was deployed to [GitHub](https://github.com/) and [Heroku](https://www.heroku.com/).